Madder Root Powder (red, purple and orange dye)

 We currently work with a farmer group in India to source this madder.
 Within a few years we hope to have a built-up seed supply and production method to source sufficient quantity in the US, but for now, we know you are going to love this madder root powder!

-- Madder Root powder is provided - must be extracted first without fabric for maximum color options.
+- Madder Root powder must be extracted first (without fabric added to bath) for maximum color options.

 - Prior to dyeing, weigh fabric and calculate %WOF desired shade of Madder